FORGET Brexit – it’s all about Hexit – one island’s attempt to break free from the borough council it is governed by.

 For it to be debated at a full council meeting the petition needs 1,500 signatures.

 It was started by Tina Lynn Tolmon-Young, 40, a Sandy Point resident who said: ‘I want to give residents the chance to have their say.
 It seems like this is what lots of people want.

 ‘It’s been talked about before but things are different post-Brexit.
 We’ve called it Hexit because it’s about taking back control of a little island.’

 Sandra Homer, a 51-year-old West Town resident involved with the petition said: ‘We are fed up with overgrown grass verges, beaches with litter problems and bins overflowing.’

-a parish could would have local matter powers like looking after play areas and car parks.
+A parish council would have local powers like looking after play areas and car parks.
 It would get involved with planning and the delivery of better services.